Rolling Stones add fifth date to anniversary tour

 LONDON The Rolling Stones have added a fifth date to their 50th anniversary tour later this year, the band announced on its website.

-In between two shows at London's O2 Arena starting on November 25 and two more at the Prudential Centre in Newark, NJ opening on December 13 the veteran quartet will play the Barclays Centre in Brooklyn, NY on December 8.
+In between two shows at London's O2 Arena starting on November 25 and two more at the Prudential Center in Newark, NJ opening on December 13 the veteran quartet will play the Barclays Center in Brooklyn, NY on December 8.

 On auction website eBay, a pair of ticket with a face value of 406 pounds is on offer for as much as 1,500 pounds.